Don’t give up. You never know what lies within a broken system or a broken heart.

 Normally, I would have just thrown the darn thing out.
 But this time, I could never quite give up on it wondering if it really was blue.

-I had been thinking about how we inspire one another and chosen my three words for 2019: kindness, optimism, and possibility.
+I had been thinking about how we inspire one another and chosen my three words: kindness, optimism, and possibility.